 In this component of the PESTLE analysis, the impacts of ecological issues on the computer hardware and software industry environment are considered.
 Microsoft faces the following ecological external factors in its remote or macro-environment:

 - Increasing preference for green products (opportunity)

 - Increasing focus on business sustainability (opportunity)

 - Increasing availability of recyclable materials (opportunity)

-Based on the increasing preference for green products, Microsoft Corporation has the opportunity to enhance its sustainability standing.
-For example, the company can develop more environmentally friendly products, and increase the use of green energy in its business operations.
-In relation, Microsoft’s efforts to improve its sustainability directly addresses the opportunity based on the increasing focus of societies on business sustainability.
-Also, the increasing availability of recyclable materials is an ecological external factor that the company can use as basis for increasing the use of recycled materials in its computer hardware and software products and packaging.
-In this area of the PESTEL/PESTLE analysis of Microsoft, the remote or macro-environment presents a number of opportunities for competitive advantage.
+Based on the increasing preference for green products, Microsoft has the opportunity to enhance its sustainability standing.
+For example, the company can develop more environmentally friendly products, and increase the use of green energy in its business operations, such as in datacenters.
+In relation, Microsoft’s efforts to improve its sustainability directly addresses the sustainability opportunity noted in this PESTEL analysis, referring to the increasing focus of societies on business sustainability.
+Also, the increasing availability of recyclable materials is an ecological external factor that the company can use as a basis for increasing the use of recycled materials in its computer hardware products and packaging.
+In this component of the PESTEL analysis of Microsoft, the remote or macro-environment presents opportunities for competitive advantage.

 Legal Factors Affecting Microsoft’s Industry

-The business significance of laws and regulations are determined in this area of the PESTEL/PESTLE Analysis model.
-In Microsoft’s remote or macro-environment, the following legal external factors affect strategic success:
+The business significance of laws and regulations are determined in this component of the PESTLE analysis.
+In Microsoft’s business environment, the following legal external factors affect strategic success: